 The Campus Health Centre is run by Feelgood, a private health services company, who works with health promotion.
 We provide health advice and support from nurses, physiotherapists, psychologists and behaviourists.
-For more information visit the Campus Health Centre website.
+For more information visit the Student Health Centre website.

 Insurance for non-EU/EEA/Swiss citizens

 If you are a non-EU/EEA/Swiss citizen and required to pay tuition fees for your studies at Örebro University, you are also covered by a special insurance provided by the Swedish government called FAS+ (on the condition that your tuition fees for the semester are paid in full).
 This insurance includes accident coverage, costs for home transport in case of illness or accident, liability coverage, legal expenses and property coverage.
 The FAS+ insurance is valid two weeks prior the start of the semester and two weeks after the end of the semester.

 When applying for your residence permit via the Swedish Migration Agency online application, you will be requested to provide proof of insurance.
 Terms and conditions are found on Kammarkollegiet's website.

 Citizens of EU/EEA countries or Switzerland are to register and attain a European Health Insurance Card (EHIC) in their home country prior to coming to Sweden.
 It is important to bring card with you.
 The EHIC entitles you to Sweden's public medical services and on the same conditions as Swedish citizens.

 The University does not insure any family members that join you in Sweden.
 Be sure to therefore secure necessary insurance for all family members in your home country prior to leaving starting your trip.